-- (d) [Investor education.]
+(d) [Investor education.]
 The administrator may develop and implement investor education initiatives to inform the public about investing in securities, with particular emphasis on the prevention and detection of securities fraud.
 In developing and implementing these initiatives, the administrator may collaborate with public and nonprofit organizations with an interest in investor education.
-The administrator may accept grants or donations from a person that is not affiliated with the securities industry or from a nonprofit organization, regardless of whether or not the organization is affiliated with the securities industry, to develop and implement investor education initiatives.
-This subsection does not authorize the administrator to require participation or monetary contributions of a registrant in an investor education program. - (e) [The Securities Investor Education and Training Fund.]
-There is created a Fund known as the Securities Investor Education and Training Fund to provide funds for the purposes specified in paragraph (d)(1).
-[All monies received by the State by reason of civil penalties pursuant to this [Act] shall be deposited in the Securities Investor Education and Training Fund.
-The state can insert any other provision concerning appropriations to support this Fund as well as procedures for its operations.]
+The administrator may accept a grant or donation from a person that is not affiliated with the securities industry or from a nonprofit organization, regardless of whether the organization is affiliated with the securities industry, to develop and implement investor education initiatives.
+This subsection does not authorize the administrator to require participation or monetary contributions of a registrant in an investor education program.

+(e) [The Securities Investor Education and Training Fund.]
+The Securities Investor deposited in the Securities Investor Education and Training Fund.
+The State may insert any other provision concerning appropriations to support this fund as well as procedures for its operations.]